 Window washers ‘doing well’ after scaffold mishap

-Investigators were looking into why a cable suddenly developed slack, leaving the workers stuck 68 stories above the street Wednesday afternoon.
-The two held onto the teetering platform for two agonizing hours, and one called his wife, fearful that it might be his last opportunity to speak to her.
+The workers held on to the teetering platform for two agonizing hours.
+One called his wife during the ordeal, fearful that it might be his last opportunity to speak to her.

 Firefighters used diamond cutters to saw through a double-layered window and pulled the men to safety.